 It may be possible to substitute light oil with the type of lubricant used in centralized lubrication systems on trucks / trailers / buses, but use it at your own risk.

 The Volga’s engine has an aluminum alloy block, so make sure the antifreeze you use is fully compatible with aluminum alloys.
-Do not use water as it is known to cause extensive corrosion due to the presence of aluminum / iron galvanic couple (it has been used by many owners but that is a bad practice as it slowly but steadily causes irreparable damage to the engine block and cylinder wet liners).
+Do not use water as it is known to cause extensive corrosion due to the presence of aluminum / iron galvanic couple (it has been used by many owners back in the day, but that is a bad practice which slowly but steadily causes irreparable damage to the engine block and cylinder wet liners; distilled water may be used with a good corrosion inhibitor, but do that at your own risk).

 On pre-1985 engines (ZMZ-24D and 2401) the cooling system pump must be regularly lubricated with Lithol-24 brand or any other Yellow Lithium grease via a grease nipple.
 If you do not have access to an analogous sort of grease, or wish to use any other type of grease, disassemble the whole unit, clean it and fill with the new grease.